Pentagon reaffirms Microsoft’s JEDI cloud contract win despite procurement mistake

 An in-depth investigation from the Defense Department’s inspector general found no evidence that key decision-makers in the Pentagon were acting on Trump’s orders when they gave the contract to Microsoft.
 But the investigation failed to answer important questions about the White House’s role and influence because the White House refused to make key officials available for questioning.

 For Microsoft, the JEDI award is a major endorsement that could significantly help its long-term position in the lucrative cloud-computing market.
 Amazon Web Services largely pioneered the market for commercial cloud services, in which large organizations can rent storage, computing power and other capabilities rather than develop them internally.
-Amazon remains the commercial market leader by a long-shot, although Microsoft is gaining on it.
+Amazon remains the commercial market leader by a long shot, although Microsoft is gaining on it.
 Amazon finished 2019 with 45% of the commercial cloud computing market to Microsoft’s 17.9%.

 Microsoft has offered another reason for Amazon’s loss; the company simply asked for too high a price.
 Court documents have revealed that Microsoft had offered a lower price than Amazon, although the difference between the two prices was redacted.